Sepideh M. Alavi

 Pauline Serrano

 Pauline Serrano is a doctoral student in School Psychology working with Dr. Jill Sharkey.
-She earned her MA in psychological science and her BA in honors psychology with a minor in child and adolescent development from California State University, Northridge (CSUN).
-Pauline’s program of research focuses on the impact of individual, family, and school factors on the health (mental/physical) and academic success of underserved minority students.
+She earned her MA in psychological science and BA in honors psychology with a minor in child and adolescent development from California State University, Northridge (CSUN), where she teaches as part-time faculty.
+Pauline’s program of research examines the impact of individual, family, and school factors on the health (mental/physical) and academic success of underserved minority students.
 Her prior research experiences solidified her passion of improving student socio-emotional health, engagement, and academic success within school systems.
-Pauline taught supplemental instruction and lab courses throughout her bachelor's and master's degrees and is now working as part time faculty at CSUN.
+More specifically, she is interested in the role school psychologists play in fostering the connection between families and school staff.
 Her long-term goals are to become a professor and a licensed school psychologist.
-Feel free to contact Pauline at jeanpauline_serrano@ucsb.edu(link sends e-mail).
+Feel free to contact Pauline at jeanpauline_serrano@ucsb.edu.

 Himadhari Sharma